 Let him go?
 He might survive and get someone to take revenge.

-And you know what?
-When they searched his body, they found 10 gold coins!
+When they searched the body, they found ten gold coins!

-"Look what a jackass!
 He risked his life for those stupid gold pieces!

-And made murderers of us!
-What a scoundrel! "
+And he made murderers of us.

 What?
 Are you leaving now?